 Practical tips for caring for someone with cancer

+Or they can show you how to do it yourself.
 Having a regular wash, shower or bath can prevent skin problems or infections.
 It can also help the person feel more comfortable.

 - Keep to their usual routine and use products they like.

-- Be sensitive and protect their dignity.
+- Be sensitive to feelings and mindful of their privacy and dignity.

 - Allow them to safely do what they can.

 - Use equipment to help, such as a shower seat or chair at the basin.

 - Clothing with elastic waistbands can be easier to get on and off.